DaleMoulding/SurfacePeeler/README.md

 <img src="Images/012 Result and mask.JPG">

 ### All steps and settings (filters, threshold, surface postioning & timings) and recorded
-Each step takes only a few seconds, so the whole process is easy to fine tune.

 <img src="Images/011 paramters and timings in the log.JPG">

 Thanks to Stephane Verger for making [SurfCut](https://github.com/sverger/SurfCut) freely available.
 SurfacePeeler macro uses an adaptation of the cumulative maximal projection from SurfCut to generate a solid volume of the input image.